ADHD and Tardiness: Better Late Than Never?

 Perhaps they felt that tardiness is a symptom of the other hallmark ADHD attributes.
 Certainly, impulsivity, hyperfocus, and distraction factor into tardiness.
 Don't forget to throw in an intolerance for boredom.
 Tell me to arrive 20 minutes early and watch me break out in a sweat.
 20 minutes?
 What will I do during all that time?

 It certainly doesn't help that I have created a lifestyle around the last minute.
 I remember once in college, I was busy working on a deadline for a comic strip when I realized I needed something to complete my work.
 It was 5:50pm and the college bookstore closed in 10 minutes.
 I bolted out of my apartment, whizzed across town like a deranged lunatic, and ran at dangerous speeds through people to get to the bookstore.
 The bookstore was separated from a convenience store by a metal gate which was mere feet away from closing the store for the night.
 Without breaking my step, I ran at the gate and slid under it.

 Despite the stunned look on the gate keeper's face, I got into the department I needed and bought my item.
 Whatever it was.
 Can't remember.
 But I remember how pleased I was with myself.
 But for every slide in the nick of time, there are other mishaps where I crash against the gate in a horrible, humiliating jumble.

 The root of ADHD tardiness is either distraction or an intolerance for boredom.
 Distraction speaks for itself, but boredom might need more explaining.

-So adverse are we to boredom that we try to fit four into three in the small amount of time we have.
-Although not all adults with ADHD have this problem, many do, and they can’t stand to think of an idle moment.
-That’s why they cram every minute with activity, often overestimating the amount of time they have.
+So adverse are most ADHD adults to boredom that we try to fit four into three in the small amount of time we have.
+Although not all adults with ADHD have this problem, many do, and they can't stand to think of an idle moment.
+That's why they cram every minute with activity, often overestimating the amount of time they have.
 In the ADHD mind, being bored is often worse than being tardy.

 This will take some training.